 Brad Pitt has been around in Hollywood for more than 30 years now.
 He is an American actor and producer who is a household name across the globe.
 Having started his career in TV commercials, Pitt took a plunge into the world of movies in the 1980s, striking gold with his role in Thelma & Louise (1991) as a cowboy hitchhiker.
 Since then, Brad has never looked back and offered a spate of great performances across genres in Hollywood.

-Outside Hollywood too, Brad Pitt has been a subject of journalists’ attention for several reasons.
+Outside Hollywood, too, Brad Pitt has been a subject of journalists’ attention for several reasons.
 For marrying Angelina Jolie (not anymore!) and raising a tribe of diverse adoptive kids with her.
-For being named as the ‘Most Attractive Man’ for several years by the media.
-For being banned from entering China, a corollary of the release of ‘Seven Days in Tibet’ which showed Tibet as an annexed territory, et al. Certainly, Brad Pitt is one of the most powerful and influential actors in American Entertainment industry.
+For being named the ‘Most Attractive Man’ for several years by the media.
+For being banned from entering China, a corollary of the release of ‘Seven Days in Tibet’ showed Tibet as an annexed territory, et al. Certainly, Brad Pitt is one of the most powerful and influential actors in the American Entertainment industry.

 10. The Curious Case of Benjamin Button

 Although the film doesn’t reveal the handsome visage of Brad Pitt until the second half, it is remarkable for offering a “Johnny Depp-ish” performance by him.
 I like to compare this film with “Forrest Gump”, for the simple reason that this film is more about the journey than the destiny of the characters.
 Brad Pitt is brilliant in displaying a range of emotions throughout the film.
 He does so to such an extent that we forget we are watching a quite eccentric storyline.